Microsoft's Secure Email vs Mailock: A Comparison

 Microsoft Purview Message Encryption is built on M365's Azure Information Protection (AIP) suite of tools for security and compliance.

-It uses email encryption and inbox access verification to increase the chance of an email reaching the right person without being intercepted.
+It uses email encryption and an emailed one-time code to increase the chance of an email reaching the right person without being intercepted.

 What Is Mailock Secure Email?

-Mailock secure email uses email encryption and multi-factor authentication to deliver sensitive information to the right person.
+Mailock secure email uses encryption and multi-factor recipient authentication to deliver sensitive information to the right person.

 It integrates with Microsoft 365 and Windows Outlook, helping organisations to remain compliant with regulatory guidance, protect valuable data, and deliver sensitive messages at high volumes.